pgRouting/osm2pgrouting/how_to_release.md

 7. Click on the tag number then click on the edit tag button for release title (use the same number, i.e. v2.3.4).

-8. Write comments about changes introduced by this new release (review issues closed in milestone).
+8. Write comments about changes introduced by this new release (review issues closed in milestone or the NEWS file).
 Click on update release button.

 9. Close milestone.